[EVENT] Presentation of the report Regulating under Uncertainty at the Consulate General of France in San Francisco

 • Compliance statements and third party audits.
 S.B.
 1047 required developers to submit annual compliance statements to the Attorney General.[12]
 In addition, beginning in 2026, all developers of covered models would be required to undergo independent third-party audits annually to ensure compliance with S.B.
 1047’s provisions.
 These audit reports must be retained for the duration of the model’s commercial or public use, plus an additional five years.
 Developers are required to publish redacted copies of their audit reports and to provide unredacted copies to the Attorney General on request.
 Although the EU AI Act’s implementing acts may require third-party participation, the Act does not generally mandate third-party audits, except in instances where a third-party conformity assessment is specifically required.
 Before deploying a high-risk AI system, providers must conduct a conformity assessment, which can be carried out either by the provider itself or by an accredited independent assessor, known as a “notified body.”
 Although a third-party assessment is compulsory only in specific instances, such as for biometric systems, providers are otherwise permitted to self-certify conformity, making the use of an independent third party optional.

-Overall, many of the requirements in S.B.
-1047 mirrored those in the AI Act.
+Overall, many of the provisions in S.B.
+1047 closely resembled those in the AI Act.
 However, S.B.
-1047 omitted the significant transparency and disclosure obligations found in the AI Act, likely because its primary aim is to reduce the risk of harm.
+1047 lacked the extensive transparency and disclosure requirements present in the AI Act, as its primary focus was on mitigating the risk of critical harm.

 C. Sanctions